philipmjohnson/ics314f13/src/morea/050.java-coding/reading-athletic-software-engineering.md

 ---
-title: "What is a WOD?"
+title: "Athletic Software Engineering"
 published: true
-morea_id: reading-wod
+morea_id: reading-athletic-software-engineering
-morea_summary: "Workout of the Day: An athletic approach to software engineering"
+morea_summary: "An 'athletic' approach to software engineering education using Workouts of the Day."
 morea_type: reading
 morea_sort_order: 8
 ---

-# Workout of the day: an athletic approach to software engineering
+# An athletic approach to software engineering

 [CrossFit](http://www.crossfit.com/) has the concept of a "Workout of the Day" ([WOD](http://www.crossfit.com/cf-info/faq.html#General0)), which is a short